holoviz/datashader/examples/README.md

 The '.yml' configuration file sets up the dashboard to use one of the datasets downloaded above.
-You can write similar configuration files for working with other datasets of your own, while adding features to `dashboard.py` itself if needed.
+You can write similar configuration files for working with other datasets of your own, while adding features to `dashboard.py` itself if needed to support them.

-If you have less than 16GB of RAM on your machine, you will want to add the "-o" option before "-c" to tell it to work out of core instead of loading all data into memory, though doing so will make interactive use substantially slower than if sufficient memory were available.
+For most of these datasets, if you have less than 16GB of RAM on your machine, you will want to add the "-o" option before "-c" to tell it to work out of core instead of loading all data into memory.
+However, doing so will make interactive use substantially slower than if sufficient memory were available.

 To launch multiple dashboards at once, you'll need to add "-p 5001" (etc.) to select a unique port number for the web page to use for